gauthamvasan/blog/_posts/Musings/2026-07-04-the-emperor-has-no-clothes.md

 </p>

 <p align="justify">
 And I need to say something about the streets.
 The homelessness I see in San Francisco is unlike anything I've seen anywhere else in the world.
-I grew up in Chennai, walking past slums and poverty every day.
-But the destitution here isn't just poverty - it's deliberate, systematic.
+I grew up in Chennai, where wealth and poverty coexist side by side: it's not uncommon to walk past slums and see children hawking knick-knacks at car windows.
+But the destitution in SF isn't just poverty - it's deliberate, systematic.
 A fucked-up feudalism dressed up as capitalism that ruins people on a whole different level and profits off it all.
 An evil that stems from the ruthlessness of the rich and the indifference of the upper middle class.
 A city this wealthy, with this many broken, starving citizens and exploted immigrants, has made a choice.
 </p>